barlik123/NPS_Project/README.md

 To use this program you will need to generate your own National Parks api key, to do so check out this website: https://www.nps.gov/subjects/developer/get-started.htm

-You will also need to setup folium and geopandas, you can load them with this command: pip install geopandas pip install folium
+You will also need to setup folium and geopandas, you can load them with this command: \n pip install geopandas pip install folium